 However, the State Bar of Arizona certifies attorneys for their specific area of expertise, and does this for a reason.
 Attorneys who specialize in a specific area of law understand that area of the law better than all other areas of law, and are at the ready to represent your interests in the best and most professional ways possible.
 It is critical for personal injury victims and the families of wrongful death accident victims to know and understand that less than 2% of attorneys in the state of Arizona have received a certification from the State Bar of Arizona for personal injury law and wrongful death law.
 This means, that unless you are serious about the questions you ask and you make it a priority and requirement to have an attorney with this certification, you may end up with an attorney that is underqualified or not qualified at all, to represent your case.

-Why Get a Free Consultation With an Attorney
+Why Get a Free Consultation With a Phoenix Accident Attorney

-A free consultation with a personal injury accident attorney or a wrongful death lawsuit attorney is crucial to the outcome of your case, just as all of these other questions are.
+A free consultation with an accident lawyer is crucial to the outcome of your case, just as all of these other questions are.
 The consultation is a period that also you to get the information you need to determine whether the attorney and the firm are right for you, whether your case has merit, what you can expect from the timeline for your case, and what you will need to do in the meantime to protect your health, your finances, your rights, and your family.
 For a free consultation with certified wrongful death and personal injury accident attorney, Mark Breyer, contact the Husband and Wife Law Team today.